Quansight-Labs/pyyaml-ft/README.md

   Thread MainThread
           objs=[Dice(1, 6), Dice(4, 4)]
   Thread Thread-1 (load_dice)
-          Exception occurredcould not determine a constructor for the tag '!dice' in "<file>", line 1, column 3
+          Exception occurred: could not determine a constructor for the tag '!dice' in "<file>", line 1, column 3
   ```